 - Suggestions on Teaching Students with Disabilities - UC Berkeley, Disabled Students Program.
 Provides suggestions for making courses “disability friendly,” including syllabus content, then lists tips for working with students with specific disabilities.

 - Eight Actions to Reduce Racism in College Classrooms - Courtesy of the American Association of University Professors.

 - Gender Dynamics in the Classroom (PDF) - Center for Teaching Excellence, University of Virginia.

 - Toward Inclusive STEM Classrooms - National Institutes of Health.
 Includes strategies for broadening participation and success of diverse populations in STEM classrooms.

 - Toward a More Inclusive “Theory” - Ithaca College’s Department of Humanities.
 This post considers ways in which the humanities can be made more inclusive and representative of diverse communities.

-- Inclusion in the Arts (PDF) - This comprehensive edited volume offers insights into structural barriers and strategies for diversifying participation in art and design programs.
+- Inclusive Arts Practice and Research: A Critical Manifesto (PDF) - University of Brighton.
+This comprehensive edited volume offers insights into structural barriers and strategies for diversifying participation in art and design programs.